AlphaGlyph1371/WildlandsToolkit/README.md

 **About BuildTables, because they had me confused for a while:** they are the game's variant system, and they are where a lot of the "what does this thing look like" actually lives.

-A column says *which property* gets set, a row is *one variant*, and a selector with tags and a random seed picks the row.
-So what a shirt looks like is not decided in the mesh - it is decided here. `TOPS_VAR_COLORALL` has nine rows, and each one points at another table:
-`TOPS_solidColor_01-Black`, `_09-CoyoteBrown`, `_24-OliveDrab`, and so on.

-They are nested nearly all the way down.
-Of the 87520 references I could resolve, **72325 point at another BuildTable**.
-The rest land on texture specs, materials, shaders, LOD selectors, cloth and skeletons.
-It goes well past clothing as well: inventory settings, vehicle lists, named characters and even sound sets are wired up the same way.

 Practically: if you want a piece of gear to look different, changing the mesh is often the heavy way round, and bending one reference in the table chain is the light one.
 There is **no editor for that yet** - for now BuildTables can only be swapped whole, through the raw replace path.